Multi Messenger Study of GRB 221009A with VHE Gamma-ray and Neutrino Afterglow from a Gaussian Structured Jet: VHE Afterglow from Gaussian Structured Jets

 \subsection{Effect of Gaussian structure jet on VHE Emission}

 In a Gaussian structured jet, the angular dependence of both the isotropic-equivalent energy distribution and the bulk Lorentz factor critically determines the production and detectability of VHE emission.
 Unlike the sharply bounded top-hat jet, the smooth angular profile of a Gaussian jet alleviates the severity of Doppler deboosting for off-axis observers.
 As a result, the observed flux is less suppressed at larger viewing angles, thereby improving the prospects of detecting significant VHE emission even for moderately misaligned lines of sight.
 The visibility of VHE photons is therefore strongly governed by the Doppler boosting factor through the observer viewing angle $\theta_{v}$.
-Further, in the process two distinct detection scenarios appear: (i) for $\theta_{v} < \theta_{c}$, corresponding to an on-axis geometry, where the observer receives intense emission from the highly relativistic jet core, with the flux peaking at early times due to strong Doppler boosting, and (ii) for $\theta_{v} > \theta_{c}$, due to dominant Doppler de-boosting, the resulting emission attains lower peak flux and a delayed peak time relative to the on-axis case.
+Further, in the process two distinct detection scenarios appear: (i) for $\theta_{v} < \theta_{c}$, corresponding to an on-axis geometry, where the observer receives intense emission from the highly relativistic jet core, with the flux peaking at early times due to strong Doppler boosting, (ii) for $\theta_{v} > \theta_{c}$, due to dominant Doppler de-boosting, the resulting emission attains lower peak flux and a delayed peak time relative to the on-axis case and (iii) mildly off-axis jet geometry where Gaussian structured jet viewed at a small but non-zero angle.
 Consequently, the spectral properties are highly sensitive to the ratio $\theta_{v}/\theta_{c}$.
 Our recent study \citep{mondal2025follow} shows that a large off-axis viewing angle (exceeding $25^{\circ}$) sharply reduces the probability of detection with CTA, while the VHE detectability is preferred for $\theta_{v}/\theta_{c} \leq 2.7$.
 In the following section, we investigate how these jet intrinsic and extrinsic parameters are correlated in shaping the observed VHE emission from GRB~221009A.